Academic Accommodations Policy

 1. Requests for reasonable academic accommodations will be granted for students with disabilities.
 Students requesting reasonable accommodations, auxiliary aids, or services can do so by applying for such support through the Disabled Student Services and Program (DSPS) office.
 DSPS staff will explain what documentation may be required to verify the student’s eligibility for DSPS support.
 This may require the student with a disability to present appropriate documentation to substantiate the individual disability and complete as appropriate established college assessment procedures to identify the needs of the student for academic adjustment.
 Each case is individually reviewed.
 Documentation will be provided to support the agreement between the student and the DSPS program.

 Make sure you've verified your disability with Sheryl Fernandez, the DSPS Counselor.
-Once you've verified your disability, accommodations should be requested every semester through Beverly Wirtz, DSPS Specialist.
+Once you've verified your disability, accommodations should be requested every semester through Karen Travis, DSPS Specialist.
 If you have a Learning Disability, make sure you verify your disability through Learning Services.
 Once your LD is verified, you should request accommodations every semester through Barbara Benson in Learning Services.

 Every effort will be made by DSPS staff to ensure the students clearly understand what is expected, their rights and responsibilities.
 DSPS staff will ensure a smooth and timely transition through this process.